MerelyLogical/blog/pages/nas.md

 sudo /etx/NX/nxserver --restart
 ```

-> TODO: automate this
+> TODO: consider automating this on startup if no monitor is connected.

 ## Enable firewall

-> You might want to do this earlier
+> You might want to do this earlier.

 UFW is preinstalled, so we'll just use that: